 Holding onto the anger and bitterness you might feel isn’t healthy and will get in the way of you living your best life.
 Recognize the feelings that you have and then learn to get over them.
 If you can forgive and move on you are being much kinder to yourself.
 Remember, you are the only person that is in control of truly letting go.

-At Haas Tharrington, P.A, we understand how tough it can be to go through a divorce, and our experienced, compassionate lawyers work hard to support our clients through the process, even step of the way.
+At Haas & Associates, P.A, we understand how tough it can be to go through a divorce, and our experienced, compassionate lawyers work hard to support our clients through the process, even step of the way.
 If you would like some advice get in touch for a free, confidential consultation today.